karenetheridge/Dist-Zilla-Plugin-PromptIfStale/README.md

     When provided, uses this base URL to fetch `02packages.details.txt.gz` instead of the default `http://www.cpan.org`.
 Use this when your distribution uses prerequisites found only in your darkpan-like server.

+# METHODS

+## stale\_modules

+Given a list of modules to check, returns

+- a list reference of modules that are stale (not installed or the version is not at least the latest indexed version
+- a list reference of error messages describing the issues found

 # SUPPORT